skysilverio/c2server-agent/README.md

 * **Traffic Analysis:** Utilizing VPC Flow Logs and Amazon CloudWatch to visualize the encrypted "Cryptographic Sandwich" traffic.
 The goal is to identify network anomalies, such as the rhythmic 10-second beaconing pattern, without being able to read the encrypted payload.
 * **Detection & Remediation:** * Writing custom AWS WAF rules to drop non-JSON POST requests or block unauthorized HTTP methods.
     * Setting up EventBridge and Lambda to automatically quarantine the target EC2 instance if anomalous outbound C2 traffic is detected.

+---

+> ⚠️ **LEGAL & ETHICAL DISCLAIMER**
+> This project is a Proof-of-Concept developed strictly for educational purposes, defensive threat research, and authorized testing within isolated laboratory environments.
+The creator assumes no liability and is not responsible for any misuse or damage caused by this framework. **Do not deploy or utilize this software against any systems or networks for which you do not possess explicit, documented authorization.**